-Yes, two parents of the same child who are spouses and who are employed by the same employer are entitled to a separate 12-workweek entitlement.
+Yes, two parents of the same child who are employed by the same employer are entitled to a separate 12-workweek entitlement.
 The entitlement may not be transferred from one employee to another.

-Yes, an employee has to use it within 12 months of the birth or placement or it expires and conveys no benefit (that is, employees do not get paid for unused PPL).
-PPL may be used no later than the end of the 12-month period beginning on the date of the birth or placement involved.
+Yes, an employee must use PPL within 12 months of the birth or placement of the child.
+PPL may not be used after the end of the 12-month period beginning on the date of the birth or placement involved.
 At the end of that 12-month period, any unused balance of PPL granted in connection with the given birth or placement permanently expires and is not available for future use.
-No payment may be made for unused PPL or PPL that has expired.
-PPL is not considered to be annual leave and thus may not be included in a lump-sum payment for annual leave following separation.
+Unused or expired PPL cannot be reserved for future use or paid out as a lump sum payout.

 Yes, there is a service commitment of 12 weeks after the employee returns to work.
 Under the law, an employee may not use any PPL unless the employee agrees in writing, before commencement of the leave, to subsequently work for DHS for at least 12 weeks.
-This 12-week work obligation is triggered once the employee’s PPL concludes.
-The work obligation is statutorily fixed at 12 weeks regardless of the amount of leave used by an employee.
+This 12-week work obligation is triggered once the employee’s PPL ends.
+The work obligation is statutorily fixed at 12 weeks regardless of the amount of PPL used by an employee.

-If an employee fails to return to work for the required 12 weeks, CBP may recover from the employee the total amount of Government contributions paid by CBP on behalf of the employee to maintain the employee’s health insurance coverage during the period of PPL and must reimburse the Government for that amount.
-This reimbursement provision may not be applied if the employee is unable to return to work based on the onset of a serious health condition related to the applicable birth or placement.
+If an employee fails to return to work for the required 12 weeks, the employee may incur a debt based on the total amount of Government contributions paid by CBP on behalf of the employee to maintain the employee’s health insurance coverage during the period of PPL and must reimburse the Government for that amount.
+This reimbursement provision may be waived if the employee is unable to return to work based upon the continuation, recurrence, or onset of a serious health condition related to the applicable birth or placement.
 If the employee transfers to an agency outside of DHS components (Department of Defense, Department of Energy, etc.), the 12-week work obligation will be owed to the agency employing the employee at the time PPL concludes.

 If CBP determines the employee is unable to return to work for the required 12 weeks because of circumstances beyond his/her control, it may not impose the reimbursement requirement.
-For example, the regulations state that an employee needing to move because his or her spouse is unexpectedly transferred to a job location more than 75 miles from the employee’s worksite would be considered circumstances beyond the employee’s control.
+For example, an employee needing to move because his or her spouse is unexpectedly transferred to a job location more than 75 miles from the employee’s worksite would be considered circumstances beyond the employee’s control.

-Yes, employees will still be able to use FMLA unpaid leave for certain purposes related to a serious health condition for themselves or a family member (as defined by FMLA regulations) and still be able to substitute annual or sick leave (as appropriate) for such unpaid FMLA leave, and may use FMLA for purposes arising from an anticipated future birth or placement.
-The total amount of FMLA that can be used in a 12 month period is 12 weeks (or 480 hours) including PPL.
+Yes, employees will still be able to use FMLA unpaid leave for certain purposes related to a serious health condition for themselves or a family member (as defined by FMLA regulations), may be able to substitute annual or sick leave (as appropriate) for such unpaid FMLA leave, and may use FMLA for purposes arising from an anticipated future birth or placement.
+The total amount of FMLA that can be used in a 12-month period is 12 weeks (or 480 hours) including PPL.
 In other words, in any 12-month period, an employee can only use 12 weeks of FMLA; an employee cannot use 12 weeks of FMLA plus an additional 12 weeks of FMLA/PPL.

-No. Only permanent employees (full time and part time) are eligible for FMLA.
+No. Only permanent employees (full-time and part-time) are eligible for FMLA benefits, including PPL.

 No. The new definition of placement refers to a new placement.
 Thus, the term excludes the adoption of a stepchild or a foster child who has already been a member of the employee’s household and has an existing parent-child relationship with an adopting parent.
 If a foster child is later adopted, the placement has already occurred; there is no new placement with a family that would warrant the use of PPL leave for the same child.

 The law anticipates that PPL would be provided on a prospective basis after an employee requests to use the leave and enters into a work obligation agreement.
-All information can be updated once it is known, and the PPL can be given conditionally until the employee provides the necessary documentation.
+All information can be updated when the qualifying event occurs.
+PPL can be granted conditionally until the employee provides the necessary documentation.
 Once the birth or placement occurs, the employee must provide the approving official with appropriate documentation to support PPL within 15 calendar days from the qualifying event (i.e. the birth or placement of the child).

 No. PPL can only be used after the birth or placement.
 This restriction applies even if an employee used FMLA unpaid leave for birth or placement purposes prior to the birth or placement event.

 Yes.
-An employee must provide CBP with appropriate documentation it deems necessary to establish that the employee’s use of PPL is directly connected to a birth or placement.
+An employee must provide CBP with appropriate documentation necessary to establish the employee’s use of PPL is directly connected to a birth or placement.
 Appropriate documentation could include, but is not limited to, a birth certificate or a document from an adoption or foster care agency regarding the placement.
-Also, an agency may require that an employee sign a certification attesting that the PPL is being taken in connection with a birth or placement that has occurred.
+Also, CBP may require that an employee sign a certification attesting that the PPL is being taken in connection with a birth or placement.
 The employee may also be required to attest that the PPL is being used for appropriate purposes, such as the birth mother’s recovery from giving birth or to care for the child.
 This employee certification may contain a statement in which the employee acknowledges an understanding of the consequences of engaging in fraud by providing a false certification.

 The pay an employee receives when using PPL shall be the same pay the employee would receive if the employee were using annual leave.
 In other words, payroll systems will apply the same rules they apply in determining what pay continues during annual leave.
 PPL is a type of leave that is counted in applying the 8-hour rule in 5 U.S.C. § 5545(a) and 5 C.F.R. § 550.122(b) that determines whether night pay is payable during periods of leave.
 This is consistent with the treatment of annual leave.

 Yes, there is a 12-week service commitment.
-An employee may not use PPL unless the employee agrees (in writing), before the start of PPL, to work for CBP for 12 weeks beginning on the first scheduled workday after such leave concludes.
+An employee may not use PPL unless the employee agrees in writing before the start of PPL to work for CBP for 12 weeks beginning on the first scheduled workday after such leave concludes.
 This means that PPL may not be provided to an employee unless the employee enters into such an agreement.
 To satisfy the work obligation, the employee must complete 12 weeks of work regardless of how much leave he or she takes before satisfying the obligation.
-CBP has created an agreement to complete the 12 week work obligation template that can be used by employees when requesting PPL.

 If an employee has multiple children born or placed on the same day, that event will be treated as a single event triggering a single entitlement of up to 12 weeks of PPL during the 12-month period following the event.
 If an employee has one or more children born or placed during the 12-month period following the date of an earlier birth or placement, each subsequent birth or placement event will result in a 12-month period commencing on the date of birth or placement with its own 12-week limit.
 Any use of PPL during a given 12-month period will count toward that period’s 12-week limit.
 Thus, when such 12-month periods overlap, any use of PPL during the overlap will count toward each affected 12-month period’s 12-week limit.